NFL Conference Futures Betting

 The Sean McVay/Matthew Stafford partnership looks like it’s going to be a thing of beauty.
 The problem is, everyone seems to have caught on.
 Preseason expectations were already high, and their first few games caused a new round of excitement.

 Their odds have been reduced a lot, to a point where there may not be much value left right now.
-Plus, as the Cardinals exposed in Week 4, this Rams defence has major issues.
+Plus, as the Cardinals exposed in Week 4, this Rams defense has major issues.

 It looks like they’re missing old defensive coordinator Brandon Staley, who left to become head coach of the Chargers after last season.
 After the Rams’ win over the Buccaneers, the hype got a bit out of control.
 Perhaps if they suffer another loss or two, you could jump back in at a better number, but at this price, it’s not worth it.